-Accomplished.
-Driven.
-Passionate.
-These three words describe the individuals that work alongside Kate and Josh on the Somerset leadership team.
-They are committed to offering the highest level of instruction in a safe, dynamic, and supportive space.
-Most of all, they are committed to ensuring that every camper can do the things she loves, take healthy risks to try something new, and grow every day.
-Time spent at Somerset should be full of fun and opportunity and these remarkable leaders will see to that.
+The individuals that work alongside Kate and Josh on the Somerset leadership team are and passionate about the camp experience and committed to enhancing Somerset’s culture of friendship, inclusivity, and opportunity.
+They are committed to offering the most dynamic programs and the highest level of instruction in a safe and supportive space.
+And, most of all, they are committed to ensuring that every camper can do the things she loves, take healthy risks to try something new, and grow every day.

-Stacey Levy was born to coach children and, as Somerset’s new Head of Athletics, she will do just that.
+Stacey Levy was born to coach.
 Growing up in Falmouth, Massachusetts, Stacey’s future was defined by the spirit of teamwork, a love of competition, and the influence of countless coaches and educators.

 Considered one of the best student-athletes ever to come from Cape Cod, Stacey lettered in girls varsity soccer, and both indoor and outdoor track & field, and was inducted into the Falmouth High School Hall of Fame.

 At the University of Vermont, Stacey earned her bachelor of science in physical education with nutritional sciences and athletic training and was again a three-sport letter winner for soccer and track & field.